 - the ability to rapidly restore the availability of and access to personal data in the event of a physical or technical incident;

-- a process for periodically reviewing and evaluating the effectiveness of technical and organisational measures to ensure the safety of processing.
+- a process for periodically reviewing and evaluating the effectiveness of technical and organizational measures to ensure the safety of processing.

 Another critical point of Article 32 is:

-“In particular, the risks associated with the processing – in particular destruction, loss or alteration, whether inadvertent or unlawful or unauthorised disclosure of or unauthorised access to personal data transmitted, stored or otherwise – must be taken into account when assessing the appropriate level of protection.”
+“In particular, the risks associated with the processing – in particular destruction, loss or alteration, whether inadvertent or unlawful or unauthorized disclosure of or unauthorized access to personal data transmitted, stored or otherwise – must be taken into account when assessing the appropriate level of protection.”

-In short, Article 32 demands that organisations take all risks into account when using any technology that holds personal data.
-Before any organisation uses media to keep sensitive data, a responsible employee must complete a data protection impact assessment to ascertain any risks to the (data) rights of individuals.
+In short, Article 32 demands that organizations take all risks into account when using any technology that holds personal data.
+Before any organization uses media to keep sensitive data, a responsible employee must complete a data protection impact assessment to ascertain any risks to the (data) rights of individuals.

 Any data leaks that occur in a company have to be reported within 72 hours of the leak occurring.
 If not, the fines are severe and the same as with unauthorised use of personal data: either fines of up to €20 million or 4% of global annual turnover (whichever is greater).

 Secure erasure is still an issue